 The exam itself takes about 30 minutes.
 Patients are usually given medicine to help them relax and sleep while it’s done.

-Your doctor decides how often you need this test, usually once every 10 years, depending on your personal risk for colon cancer.
+Your doctor decides how often you need this test, usually once every 10 years, depending on your estimated risk for colon cancer.
 It’s important for you to talk with your doctor to understand your risk for colon cancer, the guidelines you should follow for testing, and whether you need to start having the tests at age 50 or earlier.

 What is sigmoidoscopy?

-Your doctor decides how often you need this test, usually once every 5 years, depending on your personal risk for colon cancer.
+Your doctor decides how often you need this test, usually once every 5 years, depending on your estimated risk for colon cancer.
 It’s important for you to talk with your doctor to understand your risk for colon cancer.
 You will want to be sure about the guidelines you should follow for testing, and whether you need to start having tests at age 50 or earlier.

 Will it hurt?